eduardolat/goeasyi18n/README.md

 	// 3.
 You are done! 🎉 Just get that translations! t1 := i18n.Translate("en", "hello_message", goeasyi18n.Options{})
-	t2 := i18n.Translate("es", "hello_message", nil) // Can be nil if you don't need options
+	t2 := i18n.Translate("es", "hello_message") // You can skip the options if you don't need them

 	fmt.Println(t1)
 	fmt.Println(t2)